 Roommate Rule 2: Set up a cleaning schedule.

-In addition to those basic roommate rules, determine a consistent cleaning schedule with household chores to keep a shared space in tip-top condition, especially if your housemate happens to be a neat freak.
+In addition to those basic house rules for roommates, determine a consistent cleaning schedule with household chores to keep a common space in tip-top condition, especially if your housemate happens to be a neat freak.
 For example, come up with a chore chart where roommate A can commit to taking out the trash every first and third Saturdays whereas roommate B will wash the dirty dishes.
 Cleaning responsibilities switch the following week!

 Also set a date once a month to do an entire house/apartment sweep: vacuum, wipe down counters, clean out the fridge, consolidate personal items, and take care of whatever else stinks.